strategineer/personal-website/content/blog/2025-01-23/index.md

 Factions within the dungeon can also make use of these entrance/exits allowing for a more dynamic dungeon and explaining away how certain recurring NPCs might find themselves meeting with the PCs over and over again despite the size of the dungeon.

-### Populate the dungeon with other adventuring parties.
+### Populate the dungeon with other adventuring parties

 I would have at least one NPC with a similar overall power level to the PCs exploring the dungeon too.

 This would be fun and make the dungeon a bit more dynamic.
 The PCs can collaborate with them or have a confrontation with them.
 Essentially, I think a gristled experienced and wise dungeon explorer would be a fun recurring NPC.

-### Set an in-universe timer after which exploring the dungeon any longer will become untenable.
+### Blow the megadungeon up at a predetermined time

 I would set an in-universe timer of some kind, communicate that to the players and PCs in some way and then after X sessions end with a bang.